The Math Behind the Beauty

 You can play with this concept in the following interactive.

-In this Flash activity, you can check out the "mathematical beauty" (or not) of some famous people.
+In the following activity, you can check out the "mathematical beauty" (or not) of some famous people, or anyone you like.

-Choose a mask, depending on whether the person is smiling or not, and line up the mask with the photo, using the sliders.
+Choose a mask, depending on whether the person is smiling or not, and line up the mask with the photo by dragging the mask.
+You can re-size the mask by dragging the bottom right corner, or the handles.

 You can change the colour of the mask for better viewing.